digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 Second Milestone Project for Code Institute

-Okay so, we want a three layer quiz.
-Beginner - 10 questions Seasoned Adventurer - 10 Questions Archon of Lore - 10 Questions

-Beginner: Q1: Which region are the Knights of Favonius located?
+ Q1: Which region are the Knights of Favonius located?

 Khaenriah
 Liyue